Echeveria Laui [Ech-eh-VER-ee-a, LAU-eye] is a succulent Echeveria plant from the family Crassulaceae.

 Therefore, it is ideal to keep a close watch on the plant to make necessary adjustments to the watering.

-Echeveria laui propagation is mainly done through the succulent seeds, but propagation by leaf cuttings by using the bottom leaves at the time of repotting.
+Echeveria laui propagation is mainly done through the succulent seeds, but propagation from offsets from the mother plant, or leaf cuttings using the bottom leaves at the time of repotting.

 The leaves are also collected from the flower stem for leaf propagation.